 Fontina cheese is also very salty, and the sodium intake from 100 grams of it will amount to 33% of your RDI.
-Looking down at the vitamin and mineral composition, the highlights of Fontina are the Calcium, Phosphorus, Zinc, Selenium, Vitamin B12 and Vitamin A and Vitamin K2 which can all be found in fairly high percentages.
-In fact eating 100 grams of Fontina will give you 55% of your RDI for Calcium.
+Looking down at the vitamin and mineral composition, the highlights of Fontina are the Calcium, Phosphorus, Zinc, Selenium, Vitamin B12 Vitamin A, and Vitamin K2 which can all be found in fairly high percentages.
+In fact, eating 100 grams of Fontina will give you 55% of your RDI for Calcium.

 Fontina Cheese Substitute